 We have been designing, installing, and maintaining different versions of the draft beverage dispensing equipment used to serve kombucha, cold brew coffee, beer, wine, non-alcoholic sodas, teas, alcohol-free cocktails & cocktails on tap since the first time we helped build a bar on Union Street in San Francisco in 2001.
-Gas line networks used to pressurize tapped kegs full of beverage to move it through another network of fluid lines to a faucet valve in order to dispense liquid into a glass have been installed by draft beverage and local beer technicians and handy bar owners using existing draft beer parts and soda fountain system parts for many decades before we ever came along.
-In fact, our first two original beverage system parts and installation teachers were both local draft beverage technicians working at a local beer distributor.
-The first tap cocktail or spirit on tap system we came across was back in 2005 at the Hi Dive Bar & Restaurant in San Francisco installed by then owner John Caine using the same cornelius keg we use now along with some basic ball lock connectors and some help from his local draft beer technician.
-We met Timothy Childs in 2010 and he showed us the ins and outs of the first mobile tap beverage system and helped us build more of them at bars and restaurants all over California to help activate sales for his spirit brand at the time.
-We have always been passionate about installing and optimizing draft beverage solutions for kombucha, cold brew coffee, non-alcoholic sodas, beer, wine & batched cocktails.
-These solutions have always been adapted from commonly available soda fountain parts, and easily purchased draft beer parts.
-We have recently updated and revised many of the parts we recommend and sell to maintain originality.
-All of these parts are manufactured and distributed by existing beverage equipment companies and they are all available for purchase on their websites as well.
+The first tap cocktail or spirit on tap system we came across was back in 2005 at the Hi Dive Bar & Restaurant in San Francisco installed by then owner John Caine using the same cornelius keg we sell today along with some basic ball lock connectors and some help from his local draft beer technician.
+We have always been passionate about helping people activate draft beverage solutions for kombucha, cold brew coffee, non-alcoholic sodas, beer, wine & batched cocktails.
+We have recently updated and revised many of the parts we recommend and sell based on the constantly evolving technology developed by suppliers and parts manufacturers.
+All of the parts are manufactured and by established industry leading beverage equipment companies.
 These companies have been selling these same parts to draft beverage technicians to install and maintain draft beer systems, draft wine systems, draft kombucha systems, soda fountain systems, draft cold brew systems, and draft cocktail or cocktail on tap systems for decades.
 Our online parts customers benefit from the ease and affordability of using craft cocktail syrups & batching concentrates from our sister company Top Hat Provisions to stabilize our newest and most popular 5 gallon keg recipes!
 All of our posted 5 gallon keg batching recipes have been recently revised and re-engineered to include alcohol-free versions and they have been adjusted slightly to maintain originality and to keep sweetness and acidity balance aligned with current market trends and consumer feedback.

 THE BENEFITS ARE IRRESISTABLE